 (Image: Dianne Kokkonidis)

-Epic Game of Thrones stuff like how termite colonies are set up to serve and protect their Queen who resides in a royal chamber that she'll never leave.
+Epic Game of Thrones stuff like how termite colonies are set up to serve and protect their Queen who resides in a royal chamber that she'll never leave — a prisoner running an empire.
 Jaw-dropping Ripley's Believe or Not stuff like how dung beetles take mental snapshots of the Milky Way while dancing atop their dung balls which they then use to find their way back home.

 South Africans are friendly people who will bowl you over with their gracious hospitality and disarming smiles.
 But National Park Rangers are in a league of their own.
 Or so I thought.